donfushii/Quest-Badge/README.md

 ```

 7. Keep the stream running for 15 minutes.
-8. You can now claim the reward in User Settings -> Gift Inventory!
+8. You can now claim the reward in User Settings -> Gift Inventory.

 ## • IMPORTANT
 1. Discord has patched the script from working in browsers.
 Use the desktop app, or alternatively find some extension which lets you change your User-Agent and append the string `Electron/` anywhere in it